com-py/pyarxiver/README.md

     - download from 1 day and 1 hour ago (25 hours back) at 1920x1080
 - Without Python (Windows only):

-  The program is packaged as binary executable, thanks to <a href="https://github.com/pyinstaller/pyinstaller"> pyinstaller</a>.
+  The program is also packaged as binary executable, thanks to <a href="https://github.com/pyinstaller/pyinstaller"> pyinstaller</a>.
 Download and extract the zip file `pyarxiver-win.zip`, put it in your path, and run it just like above.
 For example,
   - `pyarxiver video-link 0:30`
     - download from 30 minutes ago at 720p